Why should I support the Golden Reunion Gift?

 If I give to the Rice Annual Fund and also make a gift toward another priority of the Centennial Campaign, will both gifts count toward my class’s Golden Reunion Gift?

 Yes.
-After giving to the Annual Fund, many donors will consider legacy gifts that match their personal interests with other priorities of the Centennial Campaign.
+After giving to the Annual Fund, many donors will consider legacy gifts that match their personal interests with other priorities of the university.
 The Golden Reunion Gift that is presented at homecoming will recognize both the gifts to the Annual Fund and the designated gifts that support capital projects, athletics, scholarships, and other endowments.
 Dues for friends’ groups are included.
 But, the class’s goal for giving to the Annual Fund can be achieved only with undesignated gifts.